 My name is Dielle Lundberg.

-I am a data analyst and writer working to make health systems do more good (and less harm) for disabled and mad people.
-I strive to challenge structural ableism in public health and healthcare through data-driven research, critical analysis, and advocacy that blends health science and art.
+I am a data analyst and writer working to make health systems do more good (and less harm) for disabled people.
+I strive to challenge structural ableism in public health and healthcare using data-driven research and critical analysis.

 I publish research in peer-reviewed journals and as the founder and lead writer for Ableism & Healthcare Now, an independent research and analysis project about how structural ableism shapes healthcare and public health.
 I also work on other health science projects, providing project-based research services.